 Hyperfocal distance is the art in photography of achieving as much sharpness as possible throughout the image.
-In other words, it involves careful focusing adjustments to ensure that objects close to the camera and objects in the distance all have the same sharp focus, but more accurately, the hyperfocal distance is that point of focus where things are in focus from a point half way between you and the focal point all the way onward to infinity.
+In other words, it involves careful focusing adjustments to ensure that objects close to the camera and objects in the distance all have the same sharp focus.
+More accurately, the hyperfocal distance is that point of focus where things are in focus from a point half way between you and the focal point all the way onward to infinity.
 Hyper-focal distance is more of a landscape photographer’s concept.
-When shooting landscapes, I never use auto-focus.
+When shooting landscapes, I never use auto-focus because this could interfere with some important focal point decisions.
+You could use Auto-focus to set your focal point if an object is at the correct hyperfocal distance.

 The above image has interest points in the immediate foreground and also on the horizon, so hyperfocal distance was important for this shot.
 However, even at f/16, the distant ship and the foreground rocks are only just acceptably sharp.
 The hyperfocal distance for this image is out in the sea.
 In my opinion, it would have been better to take a shot focusing on infinity and then a shot focusing on the rocks and blended them together (see here).
 The sea is the part of the image with the best focus and yet it doesn’t really matter if this is sharp or not.